Kong/lua-resty-lmdb/README.md

 **context:** *any context*

 Resets a transaction object.
 Removes all existing transactions and results (if any) from the object but keeps the table's capacity.
-After this call the transaction can be reused as if it is a new transaction returned by `transaction.begin()`.
+After this call the transaction can be reused as if it was a new transaction returned by `transaction.begin()`.

 [Back to TOC](#table-of-contents)